 New Orleans Red Beans & Rice

-In New Orleans (pronounced NOR-lins), Sunday is traditionally ham night, and on Monday, wash day, the leftover ham and the ham bone are used to make Red Beans and Rice, a traditional Creole main dish that can be prepped quickly and, if cooked with drued beans, needs several hours to simmer.
+In New Orleans (pronounced NOR-lins), Sunday is traditionally ham night, and on Monday, wash day, the leftover ham and the ham bone are used to make Red Beans and Rice, a traditional Creole stew that can be prepped quickly and, if cooked with dried beans, needs several hours to simmer.
 It has been thus forever.
 Even the estimable Louis Armstrong signed his autograph "Red beans and ricely yours".

 Among the traditional ingredients are andouille sausage, a ham bone, and pickled pork or ham.
 Andouille (pronounced on-DWEE) sausage is the spicy local Cajun classic made of coarsely ground pork, chopped onion, garlic, cayenne pepper, salt, cracked black pepper, natural casing, and then it is smoked.
 The marrow in the ham bone adds flavor and richness.
 Pickled pork is common in New Orleans, but a little harder to find elsewhere.
 It is made by boiling cubes of fresh pork in vinegar, spices, and pink curing salt #1 (a source of sodium nitrite, a preservative).
 I have done what most of the locals now do, substituted chopped ham and for the fun of it, tossed in some bacon in my recipe.

 When I was a student at the University of Florida, subsisting on hot dogs mixed in a can of baked beans, we would often do weekend road trips to New Orleans, and that's where I had my first taste of the local stew.
 I can still taste "the world's best Beanie Wienies" as I described it to my friends.
 It was an early awakening that you could riff on a recipe and make something special.